Joint Formulary & PAD

 Welcome to the Surrey Heartlands Joint Formulary & Prescribing Advisory Database (PAD)

 Please take a moment to read the welcome article.
-There are a few therapeutic areas that have not yet been added to the formulary: Skin, Dementia, Anxiety disorders, Smoking Cessation, anaesthetics, vaccines, Antifungals, Antimalarials.
+There are a few therapeutic areas that have not yet been added to the formulary: Dementia, substance misuse, Smoking Cessation, anaesthetics, vaccines, Antifungals, Antimalarials.
 These are in the process of being reviewed and will be uploaded over the next few months.
 For a full list of outstanding sections, please read the article by clicking the article title above.
 Thank you

 Article published on : 07 May 2025